 In 2012 I moved north to Seattle, WA, where I continued to aid clients in telling and documenting their most important stories, from family memories to organizational histories.
 I worked with organizations across the country such as the Washington Department of Commerce, the Steward Observatory at University of Arizona, and the New England Historic Genealogical Society.
 While in Seattle I was also a producer for the local storytelling show A Guide to Visitors.

-Now, living in New York City, I continue to work on a variety of projects with individuals and organizations, such as the Columbia Center for Oral History Research and the New York Preservation Archive Project.
+Now, living in New York City, I continue to work on a variety of projects with individuals and organizations, such as the Columbia Center for Oral History Research, Brooklyn Historical Society, and the New York Preservation Archive Project.

 I would be pleased to apply my skills and resources to work with you as you share stories of your own.